webdevelopersunil/Node-Core/README.md

 - Mongoose Install
 - Setup Config for connection with mongo DB
 - Error handling for secure connection with mongo db

+# CODEIAL ( A social application )
+- Setted up node server and required repository
+- Added script into the package.json file for the "ndoemon index.js".